 I have included the Ritz-Carlton Montreal in our best executive club lounge listing because almost every Ritz-Carlton has an executive lounge.
-This one doesn’t but it remains a brilliant hotel and a top choice in Montreal and should be considered, even if you were set on staying in a hotel with a club lounge.
+This one doesn’t, but it remains a brilliant hotel and a top choice in Montreal and should be considered, even if you were set on staying in a hotel with a club lounge.
 This hotel has many other advantages plus our own benefits (if you book with our concierge), so it is a top choice in Montreal.

 The Ritz-Carlton Montreal is situated in the most elegant address in the city of Montreal since its opening in 1912.
 The hotel’s 98 guest rooms and 31 suites feature the latest in high-tech amenities.
 Details from the original 1912 hotel abound to accentuate its seamless mixture of old and new.

-Not only do guests enjoy legendary service and luxury amenities, but they also have access to a state-of-the-art Fitness Center, as well as the spacious greenhouse, magnificent garden, and street-adjacent terrace of Maison Boulud restaurant where they can experience the finest of fine dining.
+Not only do guests enjoy legendary service and luxury amenities, but they also have access to a state-of-the-art Fitness Center, as well as the spacious greenhouse, magnificent garden, and street-adjacent terrace of Maison Boulud restaurant, where they can experience the finest of fine dining.

-The hotel actually sits in Golden Square Mile and close to Montreal’s high-end boutiques, galleries, and museums.
+The hotel actually sits in Golden Square Mile and is close to Montreal’s high-end boutiques, galleries, and museums.
 This is the hotel you should come to celebrity spot, but it is also perfect for a weekend break or the ideal base for business.
 Relax in the rooftop pool or steal some quiet time over afternoon tea in the immaculate Palm Court.
 Every elegant corner shares the hotel’s iconic history, which dates back to 1912 and the legendary service of Les Clefs d’Or concierges.

-Unfortunately, this Ritz-Carlton does not have a club lounge, but if you book with us you still get a bunch of valuable benefits including breakfast which is particularly good here.
+Unfortunately, this Ritz-Carlton does not have a club lounge, but if you book with us, you still get a bunch of valuable benefits, including breakfast, which is particularly good here.
 This hotel remains a top choice in Montreal.

-The Ritz-Carlton Montreal is part of the Marriott Bonvoy scheme and is a category 7 property costing on average 50,000 Bonvoy rewards points per night.
+The Ritz-Carlton Montreal is part of the Marriott Bonvoy scheme and is a category 7 property costing, on average, 50,000 Bonvoy rewards points per night.

 4. The Delta Montreal

-The Delta Montreal is your best Marriott Bonvoy hotel in Montreal for quality AND value.
+The Delta Montreal is your best Marriott Bonvoy hotel in Montreal for quality and value.
 It costs less than the Ritz-Carlton, the Renaissance, and the W Montreal while remaining luxurious.
 The Renaissance and these other hotels are also good but are considerably more expensive.
 The Delta is better than the Marriott, the Sheraton, and Le Meridien in Montreal.
 Renaissance Montreal is a stylish, modern Marriott Bonvoy hotel in Montreal.
 It is one of the best Marriott Bonvoy hotels in Montreal without a club lounge.

-This hotel is in a good location close to two different metro lines, within a 5 min walk from Rue Ste-Catherine, with restaurants and stores, and around 20 min walk from old Montreal.
-It can seem more isolated relative to other Marriott Bonvoy hotels and is found up a hill which can be draining if you are walking.
+This hotel is in a good location close to two different metro lines, within a 5 min walk from Rue Ste-Catherine, with restaurants and stores, and around a 20 min walk from old Montreal.
+It can seem more isolated relative to other Marriott Bonvoy hotels and is found up a hill, which can be draining if you are walking.

 All rooms at The Delta Montreal are of similar size.
 They differ in the number of beds and floor number.
 All rooms are spacious, and there are lots of power outlets right next to the bed (hurrah!).
 There is also a fridge and a balcony.
 Strangely, outdoor furniture is available upon request.
 There is also a gym at this hotel.